dusk-network/dusk-protocol/consensus/chain-management/README.md

 The $\mathsf{Certificate}$ structure has a total size of 112 bytes.

 ### Block Finality
-Due to the asynchronous nature of the network, it is possible that more than one block reaches consensus in one round (in different iterations).
+Due to the asynchronous nature of the network, more than one block can reach consensus in the same round (but in different iterations).
 When this occurs, some nodes will have a different block for the same height, creating a *fork*.
 This is typically due to consensus messages being delayed or lost due to network congestion.

 When a fork is detected, nodes automatically switch to the block that reached quorum at a lower iteration.
 Consequently, it is possible for a block to be reverted and replaced by another block (see [*Fallback*][fal]).
 At the same time, blocks reaching consensus at iteration 1 can't be replaced by lower-iteration ones.
 We then call such blocks *final*.